tatiaris/stylus/README.md

 # stylus
-A collection of stylus custom css themes for websites that I use that don't have a dark theme,
+A collection of stylus custom css themes for websites that I use that don't have a dark theme.